 Parenting and marriage are satisfying parts of life, but that doesn’t mean they don’t have their stressful moments.

-Balancing marriage and parenthood with self-care can be difficult largely because parents end up feeling so guilty about taking time for themselves.
-Parenting is a full-time commitment, s one may think that if they are taking time away from it, they should be spending that time with their spouse.
+Balancing marriage and parenthood with self-care can be difficult because parents feel guilty about taking time.
+Parenting is a full-time commitment, so one may think that if they take time away from it, they should spend that time with their spouse.
 Not alone.

 For example, a runner can only run for so long before they need to refuel their bodies.
-Similarly, a parent must take some much-needed “me time” before they burn out.
-Parents must take proper care of themselves if they expect to take care of the rest of their family.
+Similarly, a parent must take some much-needed "me time" before they burn out.
+Parents must take proper care of themselves if they expect to care for the rest of their family.

 Here are 7 ways to balance marriage and parenthood for some much-needed self-care.